HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/manage_outbound_connections.md

 ---
 id: manage-outbound-connections
-title: Manage Outbound Connections (Ajax Proxy)
+title: Manage outbound connections (Ajax Proxy)
 ---

-## Introduction

-The configuration of the outbound connections happens in DX Core via ConfigEngine tasks.
-When running with WebEngine as there are no ConfigEngine tasks a different technique explained in this document should be used.
+The configuration of the outbound connections happens in DX Core through ConfigEngine tasks.
+There are no ConfigEngine tasks when running WebEngine.
+This topic explains a different technique that you should use to manage outbound connections with WebEngine.

-## Leverage XMLAccess for Outbound Connections Configuration
+## Using XMLAccess for outbound connections

 You can use a specially prepared xmlaccess script to create or delete outbound connections policies.
-The samples below showcase the usage of a xml script.
-The script can be executed via xmlaccess.sh script in the Liberty container or remote execution with dxclient.
+The following samples showcase how you can use an XML script.
+You can execute the script through an `xmlaccess.sh` script in the Liberty container or through a remote execution using [DXClient](https://opensource.hcltechsw.com/digital-experience/CF223/extend_dx/development_tools/dxclient/){target="_blank"}.

-Sample for policy creation (global):
+### Sample for policy creation (global)

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <request type="update" version="8.0.0.0"